PrideFest 2016 Q&A

 How do I get around PrideFest?

-This year’s festival layout is designed by zones, with activities for all ages, including children, athletes, entertainment, and two food courts.
+This year’s festival layout is designed by zones, with activities for all ages, including children, athletes, entertainment, a Red Bull Dance area with LIVE DJ’s, an Under 25/Teen Area called The Hive, and a food court.
 But what if you do not feel like walking from one end to the other?

 Is it safe?